status-im/handbook.status.im/src/projects-and-core-contributors/people-ops/recruitment-strategy.md

 [//]: <> (Problem)

-## Historical recruitment challenges @ Status.im (real/percieved from recrutiment & hiring teams)
+## Historical recruitment challenges @ Status.im (real/percieved from recruitment & hiring teams)
 - We are growing our tech team within a very competitive market
 - We use very in demand skills
 - Work in a niche industry, slowly growing so we need a plan